Limited Company Guide

 Frequently asked questions

-No. Dividends are paid from post-corporation-tax profit.
-The company pays corporation tax on its profits first; dividends are then distributed from what remains.
+No. Dividends come from post-corporation-tax profit.
+The company pays corporation tax on profits first and distributes dividends from what remains.